-{Use this paragraph if the building was preliminarily determined to be substantially damaged by other than flooding or a combination of flood and other cause, such as wind.} Because the cost to repair your damaged building to its pre-damage condition may equal or exceed 50% of its market value, we have preliminarily determined that your building was substantially damaged.
+Because the estimated cost to repair your damaged building to its pre-damage condition equals or exceeds 50% of its estimated market value, it appears the building was substantially damaged.
 Substantially damaged buildings are required to be brought into full compliance with flood resistant construction requirements of the Florida Building Code.
 In addition to other requirements that reduce exposure to future flooding, residential buildings must be elevated at least one foot {or more if local freeboard exceeds FBC} above the base flood elevation.
-Non-residential structures must be elevated or dry floodproofed to at least one foot {or more if local freeboard exceeds FBC} above the base flood elevation.
+Non-residential buildings must be elevated or dry flood proofed to at least one foot {or more if local freeboard exceeds FBC} above the base flood elevation.
 Call this office at {phone number} by {deadline date} to schedule a consultation to discuss your options for bringing the building into compliance.

-If you disagree with the preliminary damage estimate, you may file an appeal.
-An appeal will require additional information such as a contractor's detailed estimate of the cost of repairs or a professional property appraisal prepared by a licensed appraiser.
-The appeal process and how the damage estimation was prepared can be discussed in more detail by calling this office.
+If you disagree with the preliminary estimates of projected costs or market value, you may submit additional information, including a contractor's detailed cost of repairs or documentation of the actual cash value (replacement cost less depreciation) or a professional property appraisal prepared by a licensed appraiser.
 We are sure you want to repair your property as soon as possible.
-It will speed things up if you contact this office as soon as possible.
+It will speed up the process if you contact this office as soon as possible.
 The {community name} participates in the National Flood Insurance Program.
-Failing to enforce floodplain damage requirements can jeopardize our participation which could result in losing eligibility for flood insurance, disaster assistance and Federally-backed loans and grants for our citizens.
-Thank you in advance for your cooperation and assistance at a difficult time.
+Failing to enforce floodplain damage requirements can jeopardize our participation in the program which could result in losing eligibility for flood insurance, disaster assistance and federally-backed loans and grants for our citizens.
+Thank you in advance for your cooperation and assistance at this difficult time.